Swimming in Lake Windermere – Everything You Need to Know

 Bacteria from sewage pose infection risks if you swallow water.

-Birds like swans can act protective near nests.
+Birds like swans can act protectively near nests.

 Fish and midges are common but not harmful.